arjunbahl/n/_posts/flutter app_v3.md

 ---
-id: "mn74k24lc6a50lrdqyj6v22"
+id: mn74k24lc6a50lrdqyj6v22
-title: "Flutter App_v3"
+title: Flutter App_v3
 desc: ''
-updated: "1664964989115"
+updated: 1664964989115
-created: "1663962359558"
+created: 1663962359558
-date: "2022-09-24"
-categories:
-  - "research"
 ---

 ---
-id: "1rijw49orkfuf2lyedat6vk"
+id: 1rijw49orkfuf2lyedat6vk
-title: "Flutter App_v2"
+title: Flutter App_v2
 desc: ''
-updated: "1660635169555"
+updated: 1660635169555
-created: "1663962359558"
+created: 1660416585494
-date: "2022-09-24"
-categories:
-  - "research"
 ---

 To be good, be self-disciplined.
 To be excellent, love what you do.
 To be the best, be obsessed. stress/tension manage, test of your endurance- lose friends| relations| no food, no trying go all the way; Pain is your motivation.

 Kobe- If you have a hamstring injury, and there's a fire in your house while your family is upstairs, you'll forget about your injury and just run off to rescue them.
 When something is important you do whatever it takes.
 Importance ~ Obsession/Love

-Special Forces: "Your Choice (let's say you're greedy and love to eat sweets in front of you, its now your choice whether to eat in balance proportion or eat excessively and become a bum), SF is a state of mind- leave us in jungle with no clothes we'll come back, surrounded us we'll hit them and make it back, Fuckin put a bullet into his head, Let go- hang on a thread- on the edge, calm in chaos, train to live under pressure-probation for life, constant choice and pressure under which we work, Nothing is impossible, nothing, nothing, nothing, machine gun firing ambush-hiding in the nala between mountains- whole column- the man who stands now and returns fire and gives shit back is the natural leader-bhoot bana diya saalo ka-you have to take it no one gonna give you"
+Special Forces: Your Choice (let's say you're greedy and love to eat sweets in front of you, its now your choice whether to eat in balance proportion or eat excessively and become a bum), SF is a state of mind- leave us in jungle with no clothes we'll come back, surrounded us we'll hit them and make it back, Fuckin put a bullet into his head, Let go- hang on a thread- on the edge, calm in chaos, train to live under pressure-probation for life, constant choice and pressure under which we work, Nothing is impossible, nothing, nothing, nothing, machine gun firing ambush-hiding in the nala between mountains- whole column- the man who stands now and returns fire and gives shit back is the natural leader-bhoot bana diya saalo ka-you have to take it no one gonna give you

-3 levels of consciousness: "follower, leader and, an explorer"
+3 levels of consciousness: follower, leader and, an explorer

 i just thought at that point of time that the man who stands now and returns fire he's the leader